BrilworksarrowBlogarrowTechnology Practices

 Supported

-Not supported in managed workflow
+Not supported

 Cloud Build Services

-Manual setup required
+Manual setup

-Available through EAS Build
+EAS Build

 Ease of Use

-More configuration and setup needed
+More setup needed

 Upgrade Flexibility

-Can adopt latest React Native versions
+Adopt latest React Native

-Tied to Expo SDK version
+Tied to Expo SDK

 When to Use React Native

-1. Custom native functionality
+1. Custom Native Functionality

 When to Use Expo